How to make a lampshade with fabric easy diy tutorial

-For our latest crafty make, we head to Salisbury and join Louise Maidment from Lolly & Boo on a lampshade making course, where we learn how to make a fabric drum lampshade in just a few hours on this fun and inspiring workshop.
+For our latest crafty make, we head to Salisbury and join Louise Maidment from Lolly & Boo on a lampshade making course, where we learn how to make a lampshade in just a few hours on this fun and inspiring workshop.
+Hope you enjoy this diy lampshade tutorial – it’s to make a drum lamp shade which is a simple technique.

 On the table nearby were several examples of pretty fabric lampshades that she had made in advance to demonstrate the different frame sizes available and how the scale of the fabric print looks on different sized shades.

-First of all Louise introduced us to the materials we would be using: a metal lampshade ring set, fire retardant PVC lining, double sided lampshade tape and of course our own choice of fabric.
+First of all Louise introduced us to the materials we would be using: a metal lampshade ring set (which includes the top ring and bottom ring), fire retardant PVC lining, double sided lampshade tape (or hot glue gun if you prefer).
+A lampshade kit can contain teh rings, lining and tape.
+And of course we needed our own choice of fabric.
+You need enough fabric to comfortably run around the drum size you go for, allowing enough for glueing along the top and bottom edges as well as a little excess fabric to allow for the join.

 The first job was to cut out our fabric piece to the correct dimensions for the size of shade we’d be making.
 I chose a 25cm diameter shade and decided to make it with a lamp base fitting.
 Then it was time to give it a good iron to get rid of any fold lines or wrinkles which might show up on the finished shade.